dwijgohil24/Text-Helper/README.md

 Text - Helper is a website that provides various text - utility function such as : converting your given text to upperCase, lowerCase.

-Fetching email from long text.
+1. Fetching email from long text.
-It also has dark-mode.
+2. You can clear the text or copy it to your clipboard.
+3. Grammarly Spell check and grammatical error checking facility added.
+4. Supports Hacker Mode ( Dark Mode )

-In Progress ( will add more features over here once they are implemented and pushed !
+In Progress ( will add more features over here once they are implemented and pushed ! )

-# Getting Started with Create React App
+# Steps To Run This React Project.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).